fusioncharts/fusionexport-java-client/README.md

     }
 }
 ```

-Now run your Java app, the exported chart will be received on `ExportDone` event.
+Finally, run your Java app, and the exported chart is received via the `ExportDone` event.

+## API Reference

+You can find the full reference [here](https://www.fusioncharts.com/dev/exporting-charts/using-fusionexport/sdk-api-reference/java.html)